 Last November, AFB reported on an accusation of sexual harassment at the American Society for Aesthetics (ASA) Annual Meeting.
 Five days ago, AFB reported that the accused harasser was on the program for the upcoming ASA Annual Meeting, along with the accuser.
 Since then, a number of differing accounts have emerged regarding how the original accusation was lodged, largely via discussions on social media.
 In particular, some members of ASA leadership have stated that no official complaint was ever made by the accuser.
 The accuser has asked us to publish the following statement.
+UPDATE: See a fact-checked summary of the full incident.

 It was reported that an incident of sexual harassment occurred at the annual American Society for Aesthetics conference last November by a senior member.
 I am the accuser.
 This year, the issue has resurfaced because various ASA members have noticed that the accused person is on this year’s annual conference program, despite others raising red flags on my behalf.
 I’m currently sitting here and reading comments posted on various threads on social media about this issue – some are supportive, constructive, and some are misinformed.
 That is why I am coming forward and writing this now.